 A variety of different techniques are currently used for the placement of pedicle screws.
-These techniques include the use of anatomic landmarks, laminotomy with palpation of the pedicle, C-arm fluoroscopy, computerassisted techniques, and freehand techniques.1-8 In addition, electrophysiological monitoring or electrical stimulation techniques can be used in combination with these methods.^{9,10} Different approaches have recently been described for pedicle screw insertion with good laboratory^{11,12} and early clinical findings.^{4-7} New and expensive technology, such as 3-dimensional computerassisted surgery and computer-assisted fluoroscopy, are associated with high doses of radiation and increased procedural times, and are not widely available.13 However, the practical application of these techniques/ approaches has not been examined with reference to the treatment of severe scoliosis.
+These techniques include the use of anatomic landmarks, laminotomy with palpation of the pedicle, C-arm fluoroscopy, computerassisted techniques, and freehand techniques.
+1-8 In addition, electrophysiological monitoring or electrical stimulation techniques can be used in combination with these methods.
+9,101 Different approaches have recently been described for pedicle screw insertion with good laboratory^{11,12} and early clinical findings.^{4-7} New and expensive technology, such as 3-dimensional computerassisted surgery and computer-assisted fluoroscopy, are associated with high doses of radiation and increased procedural times, and are not widely available.
+13 However, the practical application of these techniques/ approaches has not been examined with reference to the treatment of severe scoliosis.

-One of the authors of this manuscript (also a senior surgeon who has inserted over 50,000 pedicle screws) has developed a Tai Chi technique to place pedicle screws in severely scoliotic spines without the use of intraoperative fluoroscopy, radiography, or neurophysiologic monitoring.
+One of the authors of this manuscript (also a senior surgeon who has inserted over 50,000 pedicle screws) has developed a Tai Chi (太極) technique to place pedicle screws in severely scoliotic spines without the use of intraoperative fluoroscopy, radiography, or neurophysiologic monitoring.
+In the present study, we aimed to evaluate the safety and accuracy of the Tai Chi technique for placing pedicle screws in severe scoliotic spines.